infinum/wordpress-handbook/Developer tools/Setting up Xdebug.md

 ip route show default | awk '{print }'
 ```

 in your WSL terminal.
-Then you need to add this IP address as your `xdebug.client_host` in you `php.ini` or `xdebug.ini` settings.
+Then you need to add this IP address as your `xdebug.client_host` in your `php.ini` or `xdebug.ini` settings.

 After that make sure you restart your PHP server.
 You should be able to use XDebug normally.